pedrojmendoza/geofencing-workshop/creating_webapp.md

 export default App
 ```

 Additionally, you should modify the **public/index.html** file and add the following section to import the styles required by Leaflet.
+You should paste these just below the other *<link>* elements in the file.

 ```
     <link